hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Note that the use of Selenium's built-in `.submit()` method has been phased out.
 This is because the `submit` method only submits the form, and does not perform the `click` action on the button, meaning that some functionality is lost, which can cause improper behavior.
 The `web_test_xpath_selectors.form_submit_by_name` and `web_test_interactions.click_by_xpath` functions should be used instead.

 The page objects additionally use some functions from the `web_test_helpers` module.
-Currently, this module is only imported to allow the use of particular functions to simplify working with datetime objects, for evaluation of the status page.
-These functions may eventually be turned into a seperate module.

 ## Running Tests